-The liability is repayable in 180 months equal instalments starting from April 2018 and to be settled by February 2033.
-Pursuant to mutual agreement with IL&FS Solar Power Limited, only 50% of EMI are payable to them till the registration of agreed 465.77 acres of land is completed in favor of Embassy Energy SPV.
-As at end of 31 December 2020, the land registered is 254.47 acres.
+The liability was repayable in 180 months equal instalments starting from April 2018 and was to be settled by February 2033.
+Pursuant to mutual agreement with IL&FS Solar Power Limited, only 50% of EMI was payable to them till the registration of agreed 465.77 acres of land is completed in favour of Embassy Energy SPV.

-In accordance with the deferred payment agreement, the Group issued a prepayment offer to IL&FS Solar Power Limited ('lender') in December 2019 in respect of outstanding debt as at that date.
-Based on the terms and the revised prepayment offer agreed to between the parties, the liability has been repaid in full during the nine months ended 31 December 2020 along with the outstanding interest.
+Subsequently in accordance with the deferred payment agreement, the Group issued a prepayment offer to IL&FS Solar Power Limited ('lender') in December 2019 in respect of outstanding debt as at that date.
+Based on the terms and the revised prepayment offer agreed to between the parties, the liability has been repaid in full during the year ended 31 March 2021 along with the outstanding interest.
 The parties have also executed an agreement to record the agreed terms in connection with such prepayment and also to record the termination of all agreements entered into between the parties in connection with the acquisition, development and commissioning of the solar plant.

-(iv) (a) HSBC Limited [balance as at 31 December 2020: Nil (31 March 2020: Rs.3,361.58 million)]
+(vi) (a) Lender 1 [balance as at 31 March 2021: Nil (31 March 2020: Rs.3,361.58 million)]